Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012

 Route to Mount Manaslu

 Manaslu’s climbing season was in full force in September 2012.
 Snow fell over several days in 2012, which was not a good start to the climbing season.
-Although the weather was not favorable at first, a 10-day window appeared around September 15, prompting the mountaineers to clammer of the mountain for their summit bid.
+Although the weather was not favorable at first, a 10-day window appeared around September 15.
+It prompted the mountaineers to clammer of the mountain for their summit bid.

 mount manaslu disaster, manaslu avalanche